cedadev/esacci-esgf/README.md

 ### transfer_catalogs.py

-Usage: `./transfer_catalogs.py -c <catalog dir> -n <ncml dir> [--delete]`.

-This script copies THREDDS catalogs and NcML aggregations to a remote THREDDS server (default: cci-odp-data.ceda.ac.uk) and restarts tomcat.
+This script manages THREDDS catalogs and NcML aggregations on a remote THREDDS server.
+It supports copying content from the local machine, deleting content on the remote machine, and retrieving content from the remote machine.

+Usage:

+`./transfer_catalogs.py [-c <catalog>] [-n <ncml>] (copy | delete | retrieve)`

-It will also copy the root catalog from `static/catalog.xml` in this repo.
+When copying, `<catalog>` and `<ncml>` should be local files or directories that are to be copied.
+The root catalog from `static/catalog.xml` in this repo is also copied.

-The `--delete` flag causes remote catalogs/aggregations not present in the input directories to be deleted.
+When deleting, `<catalog>` and `<ncml>` should be paths of files on the remote server relative to the THREDDS/NcML root directories (defined as constants in `modify_catalogs.py` and `transfer_catalogs.py`).

+Both `-c` and `-n` can be used multiple times when copying or deleting.

+When retrieving, `<catalog>` and `<ncml>` are interpreted in the same way as with deletion.
+Exactly one catalog or NcML file must be specified.
+The file's contents is written to stdout.

+The server hostname and user to connect as can be changed with `-s` and `-u` respectively.

 ### find_ncml.py